kubevirt/kubevirtci/cluster-provision/images/vm-image-builder/README.md

 without the hassle of installing and customizing the OS manually.

 Use cases:
-- VM's for Demos
+- VMs for Demos
 - Pre-configured Kubevirt VM image for tests, for example:
     - Image with qemu-guest-agent installed and configured.
-    - Image with sriov drivers for sriov-lane images.
+    - Image with SR-IOV drivers.
-    - Image with DPDK package for testing DPDK applications on KubeVirt.
+    - Image with DPDK dependencies for testing DPDK applications on KubeVirt.

 ## Prerequisites

 The following RPM packages need to be present on your machine:
+- podman/docker-ce
 - cloud-utils
-- docker-ce
 - libguestfs
 - libguestfs-tools-c
 - libvirt